 - 1 egg

 - Make a full pizza dough recipe.
-Leave the dough to rest for 45 minutes.
+Let the dough rest for 45 minutes.

 - Slice the red onion into thick slices.
 Place parchment paper on a baking sheet.
-Place the whole peppers and sliced onions on the baking sheet and drizzle olive oil; rub on the peppers and mix through the onions.
-Broil the peppers and onions on high for 10 minutes; flip the peppers, stir the onions and broil for another 10 minutes.
+Place the whole peppers and sliced onions on the baking sheet and drizzle with olive oil; rub the oil onto the peppers and mix through the onions.
+Broil the peppers and onions on high for 10 minutes; flip the peppers, stir the onions, and broil for another 10 minutes.

 - Remove the vegetables from the oven.
-If desired, place the peppers in a bowl and cover to steam off the skins, then remove the skins (we left the skins on for our version and there was no difference in taste).
+If desired, place the peppers in a bowl and cover to steam off the skins, then remove the skins.
 When cool, slice the peppers into strips.